nayanGowdaM/MyLearningRepo/CPP/Linker/README.md

 5. Difference between Angular braces ( #include<iostream> ) and inverted commas ( #include "header.h" ):
     header.h is relative to current folder (you must declare #inlcude "childDir/header.h" if the header file is in a directory below)
     <iostream >is not relative, it is assosited with the include statement itself -- only for copiler input parts

+Note: iostream is just a file without any extension